-ICRISAT has provided 313,976 (till Sept, 2010) chickpea seed samples to researchers in 86 countries The evaluation of the chickpea germplasm by national programs has led to the release of 17 accessions directly as cultivars in 15 countries (Table 2).
-A small proportion of chickpea germplasm at ICRISAT and other genebanks has been used in crop improvement programs.
-For example in the ICRISAT chickpea breeding program (1978-2004), only 91 were germplasm accessions among 12887 (586 unique) parents used in the development of 3548 advanced breeding lines (Upadhyaya et al., 2006b).
+ICRISAT has provided 314,525 chickpea seed samples to recipients in 86 countries from 1974 till Nov, 2010.
+The evaluation of the chickpea germplasm by national programmes has led to the release of 17 accessions directly as cultivars in 15 countries (Table 2).
+A small proportion of chickpea germplasm at ICRISAT and other genebanks has been used in crop improvement programmes.
+For example, in the ICRISAT chickpea breeding programme (1978-2004), only 91 were germplasm accessions among 12,887 (586 unique) parents used in the development of 3548 advanced breeding lines (Upadhyaya et al., 2006a).
 Two most frequently used cultivars were L 550 and K 850.
-In India, out of 126 chickpea cultivars released in the past four decades, 41% of them had Pb 7 as one of the parents; IP 58, F 8, S 26 and Rabat were also the most extensively used parents (Kumar et al., 2004).
-Plant breeders frequently use parental lines from their working collections only, as they make reasonable and steady progress in most cases and broadening the adapted genetic base generally will dilute agronomic performance (Kannenberg and Falk, 1995).
-Plant breeders consider elite inbred lines as the best genetic resources simply because each line contains a combination of genetic traits that satisfies the marketplace (Troyer, 1990).
-Yet new germplasm, if used in crop improvement programs can (1) raise the genetic ceiling on improvement, (2) decrease vulnerability to biotic and abiotic stresses, and (3) add new developmental pathways and ecological adaptations (Kannenberg and Falk, 1995).
+In India, out of 126 chickpea cultivars released in the past four decades, 41% had Pb 7 as one of the parents; IP 58, F 8, S 26 and Rabat were also the most extensively used parents (Kumar et al., 2004)).
+Plant breeders frequently use parental lines from their working collections only, as they make reasonable and steady progress in most